Testing for Candida Albicans Infection

 This test detects tartaric acid – a waste product of Candida yeast overgrowth.
 An elevated test means an overgrowth of Candida.

-Method 2: Self-testing for Candida
+Test Method 2: Self-testing for Candida

 Below we identify the available methods of self testing for Candida if a professional medical diagnosis is not available.
 The Spit or saliva test and the Candia5 blood test can be carried out at home while the stool test and Organic Acids Test (urine sample) are analyzed in a Laboratory (the Candidatest Service below is UK based and the Great plains service is in the US)